adambraimbridge/g-components/README.md

 # `g-components`

 Reusable React components for building graphics pages.
-[See how to use them in the component library.](https://financial-times.github.io/g-components)
+[See how to use them in the component library.](https://www.chromatic.com/library?appId=5ed109c1375ce20022267089)

-## Contents
+## Contents (these might be out of date)

 ### Data rendering